-Once approved for residence, you will be issued a boravišna iskaznica (residence card).
-Boravišna iskaznica is valid for up to 5 years, after which your ID will need to be renewed.
+Once approved for residence, you will be issued a registration certificate and eventually boravišna iskaznica (residence card) at your request.

-EU citizens don’t have the right to apply for temporary residence in 2 cases:
+EU/EEA citizens do not have the right to apply for temporary residence if:

-- If they are a threat to public order or national security of the Republic of Croatia
+- They are a threat to public order or national security of the Republic of Croatia

-- If they have a ban on entry and residence in the Republic of Croatia
+- They have a ban on entry and residence in the Republic of Croatia

 You can apply for temporary residence at the administrative police station closest to your place of residence.
 The police station is called Ministarstvo unutarnjih poslova or MUP for short.
 This is the ministry that handles immigration.